lifewinning/lifewinning/resume.md

 #### Freelance Journalist | 2013-Present

-Primarily writing about technology and network infrastructure for various outlets, including *The Nation*, *Rhizome*, and a multi-part series on internet infrastructure for *The Atlantic*.
+Primarily writing about technology and network infrastructure for various outlets, including *The Nation*, *OneZero*, and a multi-part series on internet infrastructure for *The Atlantic*.
 Full inventory of clips [here](http://lifewinning.com/tag/writes).

 #### The Training Commission | 2019

 *[The Training Commission](http://trainingcommission.com)* was a science fiction novella co-written with Brendan C. Byrne and published as an email newsletter.
 Set in an alternate future in which the United States of America undergoes a semi-automated (and inevitably broken) truth and reconciliation process, the narrative interwove interviews with real-life experts on technology, human rights, and the messy intersections of the two with a political thriller narrative.
 At peak, we had around 3000 subscribed readers and at one point broke TinyLetter.
-(In slightly grim honors, *The Training Commission* was recently [highlighted by *The Guardian*](https://www.theguardian.com/books/2020/mar/15/books-to-read-while-quarantined-coronavirus) as a great quarantine read.)
+(In slightly grim honors, *The Training Commission* was [highlighted by *The Guardian*](https://www.theguardian.com/books/2020/mar/15/books-to-read-while-quarantined-coronavirus) as a great quarantine read.)

 #### Future Perfect | 2017-2018